Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 Bright Lights Drive-Thru Display in Springfield, Massachusetts

 Driving while viewing lights is honestly one of our favorite activities, so if you’re up for a longer trip out to Springfield, Massachusetts then definitely check out Bright Nights.
 We love their Seussland gate!
-Gillette Stadium in Foxboro also has a Magic of Lights drive-through show.
+Gillette Stadium in Foxboro also has a Magic of Lights drive-through show (happened in 2022 but not happening in 2023).

 8